I wish each and everyone of you happiness and prosperity in your career and personal life!

 5. Use your lunch hour to return calls if you are at work.
 Don't wait until you get home.
 The person that called you went home too.

 Friendliness with a little common sense goes a very long way.
 If you become very skilled at these five steps, your likability factor will always rank towards the top of your competition.
-Technical skills are important, but people hire people they like.
+Technical skills are important but people hire people they like.

 Happy job hunting !